 - A copy of your main passport page;

 6.3.
-Licences Issued Outside of the EEA
+Exchanging a Driving Licence Issued Outside of the EEA

-If you hold a non-EEA licence, and you become resident in France, you are required to obtain a French driving licence within 1 year of you becoming legally resident.
+In terms of other nationals, if you hold a non-EEA licence, and you become resident in France, you are required to obtain a French driving licence within 1 year of you becoming legally resident.

 Accordingly, if you relocate to France and hold a carte de séjour, your licence will become invalid after one year.